biocatiit/website/content/pages/users_apply.rst

     Users with active proposals wishing time in the next run should submit a beamtime request by following the directions for a Returning Proposer on the `APS website <https://www.aps.anl.gov/Users-Information/About-Proposals/Apply-for-Time>`_.
+    Users with an active proposal who want time in the current run, or for the next run after the standard GUP proposal deadline has passed can put in a rapid access beamtime request.

     For all proposals to BioCAT you must list the BioCAT beamline, "18-ID-D", as one of the three beamlines in the "Choice of Beamline" section in the Beamtime Request.